StarConKW/starconkw.github.io/_pages/cfp.md

 permalink: /cfp/
 ---

-Our call for proposals (CFP) for 15 minute lightning talks will open on August 14 2017 and close on September 15 2017!
+Our call for proposals (CFP) for lightning talks will open on August 14 2017 and close on September 15 2017!

 All information about our CFP will be posted here.